C2SM/c2sm.github.io/tasks/index.md

 {: .attention-title }

-In any case, please submit concrete tasks by following the instructions on our GitHub repository [Tasks-Support](https://github.com/C2SM/Tasks-Support).
+Please submit concrete tasks by following the instructions on our GitHub repository [Tasks-Support](https://github.com/C2SM/Tasks-Support).

 ### Requirements for Tasks